 In September 1969, drifting back to Seattle, he picked up a Mormon girlfriend from Utah with a string of aliases, such as “Liz Kendall” and “Meg Anders.”

 Bundy worked with various police commissions between 1972 and ’73.
 During this stint, he got to observe first hand their methods and failings, which proved useful to him as a terror killer.
-During his 1974 murder spree, Bundy managed to land a position working in Olympia at the Department of Emergency Services (DES), a state government agency involved in the search for the missing women.
+During his 1974 murder spree, Bundy some how managed to land a position working in Olympia at the Department of Emergency Services (DES), a state government agency involved in the search for the missing women.
 Is this an infiltration template of some sorts- for instance Smiley Face Killers?

 The degree of police “incompetence” was off the charts.
-For example Bundy told his last lawyer Polly Nelson that when he was arrested for kidnapping in Utah, searchers missed a collection of Polaroid photographs of his victims.
+For example Bundy told his last lawyer Polly Nelson that when he was arrested for kidnapping in Utah, investigators missed a collection of Polaroid photographs of his victims.

 From 1971 to ’72, he worked for a suicide hotline service called the Seattle Crisis Center, where he became friends with true crime reporter Ann Rule (1931-2015).
 She wrote a bestselling book on Bundy called “The Stranger Besides Me.”